bisinbose/Module11_UsedCars/README.md

   I was able to explore various regression models (Linear, Lasso and Ridge).
 The best model was the Linear Regression model with Polynomial Features of degree 3.

-  Across all models, it was apparent that the features impacting the most the variation of price was the year of the vehicle.
+  Across all models, it was apparent that the features impacting the most variation of price was the year of the vehicle.